Menu

 • Acute decompensated heart failure.

 A longer interval between vaccine doses may reduce the risk, and may also improve protection against COVID-19.
-The recommended interval between 2 doses of Pfizer, Moderna, or Novavax vaccine is 8 weeks.
-The interval can be shortened in some circumstances (such as for people with increased risk of severe COVID-19) to 3 weeks for Pfizer and Novavax or 4 weeks for Moderna and AstraZeneca.
+The recommended interval between 2 doses of Pfizer, or Moderna vaccine is 8 weeks.
+The interval can be shortened in some circumstances (such as for people with increased risk of severe COVID-19) to 3 weeks for Pfizer or 4 weeks for Moderna.

 Symptoms of myocarditis or pericarditis typically appear within 1 to 5 days of vaccination.
 People who experience any of these symptoms after having an mRNA COVID-19 vaccine should seek prompt medical attention: